clementine_core/

 Ok(Err(e)) => {

-tracing::error!("Task {} failed with error: {:?}", task_name, e);
+tracing::error!("Task {} throw an error: {:?}", task_name, e);

 }